 This is a real problem.
 There are certain people out there who get involved with someone and just can’t help themselves.
 They have to be all over them and talk to them all the time.
 If you’re this type, learning how to stop being clingy can save your relationship.

-Because people don’t want to be with someone who suffocates them.
-Suffocation can kill relationships.
+Because people don’t want to be with someone who suffocates them, suffocation can kill relationships.
 But if that’s the way you are, how do you stop yourself?
 How do you become a person who acts normal and appropriate in a relationship?

 When you’re not secure in the relationship, you always feel the need to be reassured.
 That will manifest in you calling and texting your partner during all waking hours just to make sure they’re still into you.
-It’s not healthy for you and it’s not fun for them.
-[Read: 9 effective ways to stop being so needy and insecure]
+It’s not healthy for you, and it’s not fun for them.

-If you ever want to get to a point where you’re in a healthy relationship with someone you truly care about, you have to put an end to your clingy behavior.
+If you ever want to get to a point where you’re in a healthy relationship with someone you truly care about, you have to learn how to stop being clingy and trust yourself and your partner.
 But that’s easier said than done.
-These tips can help you kick that bad habit and remain with the person you care about.
+These tips can help you kick that bad habit and remain happy with the person you care about.

 Plus, it’ll be more rewarding when you sit down to talk about your days because there will actually be something to talk about.
 When you’re always in touch, there’s never time to miss each other.

 Many people who have anxiety tend to be clingy.
 They don’t mean to, but it results from anxious thoughts, making them upset and worrisome.
 See a professional and talk about how you’re feeling and what options you have from now on.
 [Read: What it feels like to have anxiety in a relationship]

 If you have trust issues, it’ll cause you to be way clingier than other people.
 Now, these might not have even developed because of your current significant other.